 The software has a user-friendly interface and takes 8.8MB of storage space.
 I did not encounter any issue using the application.
 RGB lighting effects are stunning and visually pleasing.
 There are 7 predefined color modes.
 The brightness of the light can be controlled and speed of the color effect can also be controlled.
 The user can control the lighting effect using the application.
 I tried to control the speed of the fans using the BIOS and fans were found responding to the speed change though the control was not full, it is nice to know that feature is there for the users.

 Observations reported during our experience are.
 The screws provided to install the fans with the radiator are not compatible with the Alphacool NexXxos series radiators as the threading on the screws is a bit wider than the threaded holes on the radiator.
 Maybe there is a need to provide more universally acceptable screws with these fans.
 Second, during a prolonged period of usage, the controller unit heats up.
-Make sure to have plenty of airflow inside the chassis to keep its temperature in check.
+Make sure to have plenty of to keep its temperature in check.